Your Child's First Vaccines: What You Need to Know

 For DTaP vaccine:

-- Soreness or swelling where the shot was given, fever, fussiness, feeling tired, loss of appetite, and vomiting sometimes happen after DTaP vaccination.
+- Fussiness, feeling tired, loss of appetite, and vomiting sometimes happen after DTaP vaccination.

-- Redness, swelling, pain, or tenderness where the shot is given, and fever, loss of appetite, fussiness, feeling tired, headache, and chills can happen after PCV13.
+- Loss of appetite, fussiness (irritability), feeling tired, headache, and chills can happen after PCV13 vaccination.

 - Young children may be at increased risk for seizures caused by fever after PCV13 if it is administered at the same time as inactivated influenza vaccine.
 Ask your health care provider for more information.